francescogerardomarra/its/modulo27/28_json.md

 }
 ```

-If your JSON has an error (e.g., missing a comma), JSONLint will highlight it and tell you where the problem is.
+If your JSON has an error (e.g. missing a comma), JSONLint will highlight it and tell you where the problem is.

 ---